onzfonz/comp227/src/content/0/en/part0b.md

 ![Detailed view of the first request](../../images/0/9e.png)

-When we compare the page shown on the browser and the HTML code returned by the server, we notice that the code does not contain the list of notes.
+When we compare the page shown on the browser and the HTML code returned by the server, we notice that the code does not contain the list of tasks.
 The [`head`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/head) section of the HTML contains a [`script`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) tag.
 `script` causes the browser to fetch a JavaScript file called *main.js*.